 Sugar, cloves, and cinnamon will gnash your teeth

 Leave your door open.

 Most vendors usually carried lanterns and worked until midnight.
 This tradition remained strong for centuries but began to disappear in the seventies.
 Today, pregoneros selling Revolución Caliente are very scarce.
 The last pregonero of the Hot Revolution, Leonidas Gonzales Apéstegui, is now a retired octogenarian.
-In 2001, he received an award by the mayor of Lima for “embodying the last vestige of a once powerful tradition.”
+In 2001, he received an award from the mayor of Lima for “embodying the last vestige of a once-powerful tradition.”
 In our modern gastronomic festivals, some vendors like to dress as pregoneros.
 But the tradition, in itself, is nearly extinct.